We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The DreamCloud luxury hybrid mattress is one of the deeper options available, at 15 in.

-The DreamCloud includes a lifetime warranty and a 365-night sleep trial.
+The DreamCloud mattress includes a lifetime warranty and a 365-night sleep trial.

-According to the manufacturers, the Purple Hybrid Premier mattress is suitable for any shape and size and was designed to flex under pressure.
+According to the manufacturer, the Purple Hybrid Premier mattress is suitable for people of any shape and size, and it designed the mattress to flex under pressure.

-They also claim that it cradles the shoulders and hips while fully supporting the back to relieve pressure.
+The company also claims that the mattress cradles the shoulders and hips while fully supporting the back to relieve pressure.

-The manufacturers suggest that a grid-like inner structure allows air to circulate, neutralizing body heat, while a base layer of coils provides comfort and durability.
+The manufacturer suggests that a grid-like inner structure allows air to circulate, thereby neutralizing body heat, while a base layer of coils provides comfort and durability.

 The mattress comes with free shipping, a 10-year warranty, and a 100-night sleep trial.

-At 13 inches (in) deep, the Big Fig mattress features three layers of high-density polyurethane foam, with a top layer of gel-infused latex foam.
+At 13 in deep, the Big Fig mattress features three layers of high density polyurethane foam, with a top layer of gel-infused latex foam.

-The manufacturers say this allows for the free flow of air for breathability and comfort and may help lower body temperature at night.
+The manufacturer says that this allows for the free flow of air for breathability and comfort and may help lower body temperature at night.

-The manufacturers also state the mattress is durable, with materials lasting for at least 20 years.
+The manufacturer also states that the mattress is durable, with materials lasting for at least 20 years.
 Additionally, the mattress includes 1,600 individually wrapped coils.
 It also features a foam edge for extra strength and support.

-If changing a mattress has not helped with a sleep problem or if poor sleep is beginning to affect day-to-day activities, people with heavier bodies may wish to seek guidance from a doctor, who can investigate and treat any underlying causes.
+If changing a mattress has not helped with a sleep problem or if poor sleep is beginning to affect day-to-day activities, those with heavier bodies may wish to seek guidance from a doctor, who can investigate and treat any underlying causes.

-People who carry more body weight may be more likely to experience poor sleep.
-In addition to any potential underlying health conditions, this may be due to an unsuitable mattress.
+People with heavier bodies may be more likely to experience poor sleep.
+In addition to any potential underlying health conditions they may have, this could be due to using an unsuitable mattress.